carriercomm/http-api-design/README.md

 ## Introduction

+This is Globo.com's fork of Heroku's HTTP API Design guide.
+Globo.com's modifications are available on the globocom-master branch.

+## Original introduction from Heroku

 This guide describes a set of HTTP+JSON API design practices, originally extracted from work on the [Heroku Platform API](https://devcenter.heroku.com/articles/platform-api-reference).